Electa-Git/PowerModelsACDC.jl/docs/src/quickguide.md

 result["solution"]["convdc"]["1"]
 ```

+You can also find a test script in the folder `"./test/scripts"`.

 ## Modifying settings
 The flow AC and DC branch results are not written to the result by default.
 To inspect the flow results, pass a settings Dict
 ```julia